When is booking a tour worth the splurge over doing-it-yourself?

 8. My secret: Booking Point to point travel

-I like to wing a lot of my travels, so the next tip is a big secret to how I plan my trips… booking point to point travel through local travel agents.
+The next tip is a big secret to how I plan my trips… booking point to point travel through local travel agents.
 I rely on tourism offices and local travel agents to find me the best deal.
 Going through a travel agent is easier and speedier; usually, his/her commission is worth the loss of a stressful three hours researching on Google.
 Travel agents have knowledge of their city, activity tours and transportation timetables.
 These days I have also been resorting to GetyourGuide and Klook for budget options.